 Setbacks are inevitable.
-Once I get beyond the setbacks I spend less time being concerned about them.
-But to deal with setbacks it’s important we have composure, because without composure it’s easy for panic to set in.
+But once I get beyond the setbacks I spend less time being concerned about them.
+To deal with setbacks it’s important we have composure, because without composure it’s easy for panic to set in.

 When we have composure, dealing with setbacks will always seem easier.
-There are no right or wrong ways to deal with setbacks, it’s what works for us, but we must try not to be critical of ourselves when we’re going through that period.
+There are no right or wrong ways to deal with them, it’s what works for us; but we must try not to be critical of ourselves when we’re going through that period.

-Perhaps we must also try to recognise our progress through the setbacks, however little progress we make.
-However little progress we think we’ve made, we’ve probably made more than we think.
+Perhaps we must also try to recognise our progress through the setbacks.
+However, little progress we think we’ve made, we’ve probably made more than we think.
 Always see progress as a contributing factor, for a more positive outcome and the start of something new.